knwin/generic/raspi-gui.md

 ## VNC viewer
 open vnc viewer on your laptop

+# How to install PIP
+you will not have pip in the raspbarian OS.
+So you need to install it first for adding moudles later `sudo apt install python3-pip`

+now you have pip and install other module as follow `sudo python3 -m pip install yourmoudule`

 type in ip address of raspberry pi with port 1, example 192.168.1.100:1 - voila!

 ## Running Jupyter notebook server on raspberry pi